 Ignite have integrity, they deliver high quality programmes which include high quality content and concepts.

 We have seen increased attendance, engagement and achievement in the students who have participated in these programmes.

 Ignite Sport embraces the principles of Youth Development Strategy Aotearoa (external link) and makes every effort to use best Youth Work Practice as outlined in the Code of Ethics for Youth Work in Aotearoa New Zealand.

 Student safety is paramount in Ignite Sport.
 We are up to date with current Health and Safety practices and take the Health and Safety of your students seriously.

 All our key programme staff are First Aid trained and we carry First Aid kits in all vehicles and on all outings.
 The students will be driven only by fully licenced drivers in registered and warranted vehicles.

-We also abide by the Vulnerable Children’s Act and you can request our Young Persons Protection Policy by contacting us.
+We also abide by the Vulnerable Children’s Act and you can view our Young Person Protection Policy as well as other key policies here.

 The first step is to give us a call or send us an email and we can organise a time to come out and talk to you about what you are after and how we can work with you to achieve that.

 Office: 04 920 2204